ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 throwing away the bad parts of imperative programming.

-It is much harder to judge if these changes led to improvements, since code quality is difficult to judge.
-I will follow up on this in an upcoming post where I will discuss code entropy and code scalability, and how the composability of functional programming may be used to fix this.
-For now, to make a valid assertion on code quality I need more data.
+It is much harder to judge if these changes led to improvements, since code quality is difficult to evaluate.
+While functional code and its expressiveness tends to be counterintuitive in small programs, in which short imperative programs often make more sense, the functional style most likely scales better in larger programs.

+For now though, I need more data to make an assertion if such a style used in imperative programming affects code quality in any way.

 [^1]: No mutable parameters, e.g., `out parameter` in C#
+[^2]: I avoided `map (**) [...]` for clarity.